By Aian Macpherson

 Saying that he is naked gives the game away.
 ‘How do you know that?’ asks God.

 The man blames everyone else, ‘it was the woman, the one you put here, it is your fault, her fault.’
 Have they gained wisdom, the good use of knowledge?
 No!
 The man cannot handle his new knowledge well.
 We continue to seek knowledge and not wisdom to use it.
 Like Mr Gatling who invented the Gatling gun believing that it was a weapon so terrible that war would stop!
 We continue shifting the blame.
-The man is alienated from God and his wife – they are alien to him.
+The man is alienated from God and his wife.

 Then God questions the woman, she blames the snake.